IBM/openapi-to-graphql/README.md

 - [CLI + Loopback tutorial](./docs/tutorials/cli_loopback.md): Learn how to quickly spin up GraphQL wrappers using the OpenAPI-to-GraphQL CLI.
 - [Library tutorial](./docs/tutorials/watson.md): Learn how to use OpenAPI-to-GraphQL as a library, and how to improve the resulting GraphQL wrappers using OAS `link` definitions.
 - [LoopBack tutorial](./docs/tutorials/loopback.md): Learn how to use OpenAPI-to-GraphQL to create GraphQL wrappers for APIs created with LoopBack 4.
+- [Subscriptions tutorial](./packages/openapi-to-graphql/docs/subscriptions.md): Learn how to create a GraphQL API that supports subscription operations - including how to set up the API server that creates a PubSub instance wrapping a MQTT client.

 ## Characteristics